kawaii-flesh/queryParamsRemover/queryParamsRemover/README.md

 ---
 ### TODOs
 1. Add utm_referrer, ?ref, ?ref_url, ?ref_src
+- Update - Maybe...these are all pretty fringe and not even requsted by users.
 2. Add functionality to remove the FBclid from copying URLs via "Copy Link Location" (right-click menu).
+- Update - I think Firefox is already doing this automatically now in their right click menu.